viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 If you haven't already, add a [camera](/components/camera/) component to your smart machine:

-1. Navigate to your robot's page on the [Viam app](https://app.viam.com/robots) and select the **Config** tab.
+1. Navigate to your machine's page on the [Viam app](https://app.viam.com/robots) and select the **Config** tab.
 1. Click the **Components** subtab and click **Create component** in the lower-left corner.
 1. Select the `camera` and then select `webcam`.
    1.Enter 'cam' as the name for your camera, then click **Create**.

-Your robot's configuration page now includes a panel for your camera.
+Your machine's configuration page now includes a panel for your camera.

 - To choose the camera the robot will use, click the **video path** field.
   - If your robot is connected to the Viam app, you'll see a list of available cameras.